-- Member addition, removal, and banning—If a user didn't receive a group message, you can check the audit log to see if the user is a group member.
-If the user was removed or banned, the audit log also shows who removed or banned them and when.
+- Member addition, removal, and banning—If a user didn't receive a group message, you can check the log event data to see if the user is a group member.
+If the user was removed or banned, the data also shows who removed or banned them and when.

 - User invitations and join request approvals—You can verify whether a user received an invitation to join a group and whether the invitation was accepted or denied.
 You can also track whether a user’s request to join a group was approved or denied.

 - Group posting permission changes—Users may unexpectedly receive a bounce message saying that they're not permitted to post.
 Log event data shows any changes to the posting permissions that would prevent the user to post.

 - Spam moderation settings—If messages are sent to the moderation queue instead of being posted, log event data will show if message moderation was a recent settings change.

 - Other settings—When other settings are changed, log event data provides details about the changes.

 Groups log events are only for the Google Groups interface.
 Event data tracks both user and admin actions executed using the Google Groups interface.
 Google Groups actions performed by administrators using the Admin console or the Admin SDK directory API are logged only in Admin log events.

 - On the left, click ReportingAudit and investigationGroups log events.